-Riku Kiviranta has MD, PhD degree and is specialized in endocrinology.
+Riku Kiviranta has an MD-PhD degree and is specialized in endocrinology.
 Riku received his PhD in molecular biology.
 He continued his research career as a postdoctoral fellow at Yale University School of Medicine and later at Harvard Medical School in the US.
-During his four-year postdoctoral period, Riku focused on the molecular regulation of bone formation and resorption.
+During his 4-year postdoctoral period, Riku focused on the molecular regulation of bone formation and resorption.
 After returning to Finland, he has continued his research at the University of Turku.
-There he leads his own research team focused on the transcriptional and epigenetic mechanisms regulating bone cell differentiation, as well as, on Wnt signaling in bone.
+There he leads his own research team focused on the transcriptional and epigenetic mechanisms regulating bone cell differentiation, as well as on Wnt signaling in bone.
 Riku is an adjunct professor in molecular medicine, and he continues his clinical career as a consultant in endocrinology at the Turku University Hospital.

 Minna Koskenvuo is a Clinical Consultant in the field of hematology and oncology at Blueprint Genetics.
 She has an MD-PhD degree and is specialized in pediatrics, pediatric hematology, and oncology.
 Minna has a PhD in pediatrics.
 In 2007, she continued her research at Stanford University, School of Medicine, in the Division of Immunology and Transplant Biology.
-Since 2009, she has continued her clinical work and clinical research at Turku University Hospital, and at the Children’s Hospital, Department of Pediatric Hematology and Oncology and Stem Cell Transplantation, Helsinki University Central Hospital, Helsinki, Finland since 2014.
+Since 2009, she has continued her clinical work and clinical research at Turku University Hospital, and since 2014 at the Children’s Hospital, Department of Pediatric Hematology and Oncology and Stem Cell Transplantation, Helsinki University Central Hospital, Helsinki, Finland.

 Heikki Lukkarinen is a Clinical Consultant in the field of pulmonology.
 His contribution is an essential part of the interpretation process where clinical and genetic information are assembled into well-informed clinical statements.
 Heikki is specialized in pediatrics with a special interest in rare pulmonary diseases.
 Heikki completed his PhD on newborn lung injury at Turku University Hospital in Finland and his post-doctoral studies on cytokine-induced lung injury in transgenic mouse models at Gothenburg University in Sweden.
 He has also done research on rare pulmonary diseases as well as on development of atopic airway diseases.
 He is a full-time clinician and the head of the rare disease unit at Turku University Hospital.

-Saku Sinkkonen has a MD, PhD degree and is specialized in otorhinolaryngology - head and neck surgery.
+Saku Sinkkonen has an MD-PhD degree and is specialized in otorhinolaryngology - head and neck surgery.
 His contribution is an essential part of the interpretation process where clinical and genetic information are assembled into a well-informed clinical statement.
 He has subspecialty training in otology.
 Saku has a PhD in neuroscience.
 In 2009, he continued his research at Stanford University, School of Medicine.
-During this two-year postdoctoral training, he focused on the mechanisms of inner ear hair cell regeneration for the treatment of deafness.
+During this 2-year postdoctoral training, he focused on the mechanisms of inner ear hair cell regeneration for the treatment of deafness.
 He has continued his research in otorhinolaryngology at the University of Helsinki.

-Juha is the Laboratory Director and Chief Medical Officer of Blueprint Genetics.
+Juha is the Executive Director of Medical & Lab Director at Blueprint Genetics.
 He is a co-founder of the company as well.
 Juha is responsible for supervising laboratory production and for designing new diagnostic tests.
 On a daily basis, he participates in the clinical evaluation of genetic findings and further develops the company's variant classification and interpretation practices in collaboration with a team of geneticists.
-Juha has a MD-PhD from the University of Turku.
+Juha has an MD-PhD from the University of Turku.
 In 2006, Juha completed his fellowship program in clinical physiology and nuclear medicine.
 The following year, he became a docent.
 From 2007 to 2009, he joined the UCSF Cardiac Stem Cell Translational Development Program (California, USA) as a post-doctoral researcher and later as a research specialist.
 He also teaches at the University of Helsinki.